Doctor Doom: Creation and development

 Like many of Marvel's Silver Age characters, Doom was conceived by Stan Lee and Jack Kirby.
-With the Fantastic Four title performing well, Lee and Kirby were trying to dream up a "soul-stirring…super sensational new villain" for the series.
+With the Fantastic Four title performing well, Lee and Kirby were trying to dream up a "soul-stirring...super sensational new villain" for the series.
 Looking for a name, Lee latched onto "Doctor Doom" as "eloquent in its simplicity — magnificent in its implied menace."

 Due to the rush to publish, the character was not given a full origin story until Fantastic Four Annual #2, two years after his debut.

-In a 1987 interview, Kirby commented on Doctor Doom's design.
-"Dr. Doom was the classic conception of Death, of approaching Death.
+Kirby stated in a 1987 interview: "Dr. Doom was the classic conception of Death, of approaching Death.
 I saw Dr. Doom as The Man in the Iron Mask, who symbolized approaching Death.
 It was the reason for the armor and the hood.
 Death is connected with armor and inhuman-like steel.
 Death is something without mercy and human flesh contains that element of mercy.
-Therefore I had to erase it, and I did it with a mask."
+Therefore, I had to erase it, and I did it with a mask."

 Kirby further described Doom as being "paranoid", wrecked by his twisted face and wanting the whole world to be like him.
 Kirby went on to say that "Doom is an evil person, but he's not always been evil.
-He was [respected]…but through a flaw in his own character, he was a perfectionist."
+He was [respected]...but through a flaw in his own character, he was a perfectionist."
 At one point in the 1970s, Kirby drew his interpretation of what Doom would look like under the mask, giving Doom only "a tiny scar on his cheek".
 Due to this slight imperfection, Doom hides his face not from the world, but from himself.
 To Kirby, this is the motivation for Doom's vengeance against the world; because others are superior due to this slight scar, Doom wants to elevate himself above them.
-Stan Lee's writing typically showed Doom's arrogance as his constant downfall, and how his pride leads to Von Doom's disfigurement at the hands of his own machine, and to the failures of many of his schemes.
+Stan Lee's writing typically showed Doom's arrogance as his constant downfall, and how his pride leads to von Doom's disfigurement at the hands of his own machine, and to the failures of many of his schemes.